On a new graph defined on the order of elements of a finite group: Introduction

 The notion of \textit{coprime graph} of a finite group $G$ has existed in the literature for a long time.
 It was first introduced by Sattanathan and Kala as the \textit{order prime graph} in \cite{sattanathan2009introduction}.
-Later on, in \cite{ma2014coprime} Ma et al. reintroduced and renamed the order prime graph as the \textit{coprime graph} and studied various properties of it.
+Later on, in \cite{ma2014coprime} Ma \textit{et al.} reintroduced and renamed the order prime graph as the \textit{coprime graph} and studied various properties of it.
 The coprime graph was studied extensively in \cite{dorbidi2016note} and \cite{selvakumar2017classification}.
-In \cite{banerjee2020laplacian}, the Laplacian spectra of coprime graph of finite cyclic and dihedral groups were studied.
-In this paper, we introduce a new graph known as \textit{prime coprime graph} of a finite group $G$.
+In \cite{banerjee2021laplacian}, the Laplacian spectra of coprime graph of finite cyclic and dihedral groups were studied.
+In this paper, we introduce a new graph known as \textit{coprime order graph} of a finite group $G$.
 We denote it by $\Theta(G)$.
-Clearly for a given finite group $G$, the \textit{coprime graph} is a subgraph of the \textit{prime coprime graph} introduced in this paper.
+Clearly for a given finite group $G$, the \textit{coprime graph} is a subgraph of the \textit{coprime order graph} introduced in this paper.
 We characterize some properties of $\Theta(G)$ using the algebraic properties of the group $G$.
-We study connectedness and the diameter of the graph $\Theta(G)$.
-We show that $\Theta(G)$ is eulerian if and only if $G$ has odd order and every non-identity element of $G$ has prime order.
+We study the connectedness and the diameter of the graph $\Theta(G)$.
+We show that $\Theta(G)$ is Eulerian if and only if $G$ has odd order and every non-identity element of $G$ has prime order.
 We also find out when $\Theta(\mathbb{Z}_n)$ is planar and Hamiltonian for various $n\in \mathbb{N}$.
 We also study the vertex connectivity of $\Theta(\mathbb{Z}_n)$ for various $n$.
-Finally we find the signless Laplacian spectra of $\Theta(\mathbb{Z}_n)$ and $\Theta(\mbox D_n)$ for $n\in \{pq,p^m\}$ where $p,q$ are distinct primes and $m\in \mathbb{N}$.
+Finally, we find the signless Laplacian spectra of $\Theta(\mathbb{Z}_n)$ and $\Theta(\mbox D_n)$ for $n\in \{pq,p^m\}$ where $p,q$ are distinct primes and $m\in \mathbb{N}$.

-The paper has been organized as follows: In section \ref{S2} the preliminary definitions and theorems that have been used throughout the paper have been provided.
-In section \ref{S3} we formally introduce the \textit{prime coprime graph} of a finite group $G$ denoted by $\Theta(G)$ and study various properties of the said graph.
-In section \ref{S4} we study the vertex connectivity of $\Theta(\mathbb Z_n)$.
-In section \ref{S5} we determine the signless Laplacian spectrum of $\Theta(\mathbb{Z}_n)$ and $\Theta(\mbox D_n)$ for $n\in \{pq,p^m\}$ where $p,q$ are distinct primes and $m\in \mathbb{N}$.
+The paper has been organized as follows: In Section \ref{S2}, we have provided the preliminary definitions and theorems that have been used throughout the paper.
+In Section \ref{S3}, we formally introduce the \textit{coprime order graph} of a finite group $G$, denoted by $\Theta(G)$, and study various properties of $\Theta(G)$.
+In Section \ref{S4}, we study the vertex connectivity of $\Theta(\mathbb Z_n)$.
+In Section \ref{S5}, we determine the signless Laplacian spectra of $\Theta(\mathbb{Z}_n)$ and $\Theta(\mbox D_n)$ for $n\in \{pq,p^m\}$.